 My operating conditions consist of: Kenwood TS-590 (QTH) and Yaesu FT-857D (mobile and marine mobile) rigs.
 The antennas are Spiderbeam 5 Band HD at 18.3m A.A.G.
 (November 23, 2012).
-Also have a G5RV homebrew antenna (QTH) at 15m, Alpha Antenna 6-160 75 ft wire J-Pole, Alpha Antenna Pro-Master 6-160, Alpha Sky Satelite eggbeater and ATAS-120 (mobile / marine mobile).
+Recently added GAP TITAN DX (2014) and also run a G5RV homebrew antenna (QTH) at 15m, Alpha Antenna 6-160 75 ft wire J-Pole, Alpha Antenna Pro-Master 6-160, Alpha Sky Satelite eggbeater and ATAS-120 (mobile / marine mobile).
 I am slowly learning how to use all the features of my rigs.
-The latest additions to my shack is a vintage Yaesu FL-2100B linear amplifier in mint condition (January 2013).
+The linear amplifier in the shack is a vintage Yaesu FL-2100B in mint condition (January 2013).

 Started getting into digital modes and enjoy using PSK31 which was my first digital mode.
 Currently, exploring RTTY and JT65 because I am looking for more efficient and better modes whenever poor propagation and QSB is present.
 Also, I am using an online program to learn CW.

 Summer has come and gone, I have had two wonderful trips on WHITE MAGIC, combining my passion for sailing with chasing DX.
 While anchored in secluded coves on Lake Winnipeg I operated the FT-857D and mostly the Alpha Antenna 6-160 wire J-Pole to make very satisfying DX contacts with St. Crois, P.E.I., Martinique, New Zealand, Mexico City, Spain, Lithuania, Morocco, Algeria, Brazil, Belgium, Ecuador, and Puerto Rico to name just a few.

 That's me on White Magic at Hecla Village Harbour, Hecla Island, MB.